moo-the-cow/moo-rist-hosting-native/README.md

 also check out the streaming board documentation on: https://irlbox.com/

+IRLBOX is using RIST BONDING and an advanced adaptive bitrate algorithm on top of the RIST integrated one

 If you plan to go for multiple instances you want to use this instead:

 **related project:** [Docker Streaming Setup](https://github.com/moo-the-cow/moo-rist-hosting-docker)